-2019 was another relatively good year for the District and it is in excellent shape to meet its future financial demands.
-The District's total net position decreased from the prior year by \$83,206 or 5.65%.
-This was primarily a result of an increase in net pension liability and related deferred inflows of resources.
+2020 was another relatively good year for the District and it is in excellent shape to meet its future financial demands.
+The District's total net position decreased from the prior year by \$389,546 or 28.03%.
+This was primarily a result of an increase in current liabilities related to a contracted purchase of a new ambulance and a decrease in deferred outflows of resources.
 The analysis below focuses on the District's net position (Table I) and changes in net position (Table 2) during the year.